imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing/building-your-offline-air-gapped-computer.md

 - You may also choose to record the MD5 checksum before loading onto the SD card, and re-checking the checksum in Tails with GtkHash before using or loading the software or file.

 - Assume the SD card chip and reader itself is trying to trick you and is logging every piece of data transferred on and off the cards.

-**Footnotes**

-1 - I added this introduction as I didn't really know what you meant by "air-gapped computer" and needed to look it up online to get a basic understanding.
-Let me know if this introductory paragraph is needed.